OK1GAL/digigen/Readme.md

 > You can run preset from memory using "RUN EEPROM" button after choosing the preset using "CYCLE EEPROM".

 > [!WARNING]
-> Hellschreiberwas not tested yet, so it might be a bit off.
+> Hellschreiber was not tested yet, so it might be a bit off.

 <details>